dae-ne/update-tags-script/README.md

 In this example, the script found the latest version `v1.0.1` and proposed three options for the new version number.
 Users can choose one of them, or quit the script.
 If the user chooses the first option, the script will add a new tag `v1.0.2` to the repository.
 It will also update `v1.0` and `v1` to point to the new tag.

+A version can also be specified using the `-v` option.
+For example: `./update_tags.sh -v v1.0.2`.
+It will break if the specified version already exists, can be used to create an initial tag, e.g. `v1.0.0` (`v0.0.0` is default).

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)